Learners' Help Book

 Navigating within Your Course

-The most basic interaction with your online course on grow2serve.net will require you to know how to navigate effectively within the course main page, weekly page and activities.
+Interactions in your online course on grow2serve.net will require you to know how to navigate effectively within the course main page, weekly pages, and activities.

 Course Main Page